-Authentic Thailand Mango Sticky Rice
+Authentic Thai Mango Sticky Rice

-Thailand Mango Sticky Rice is something sweet, tropical, and delicious packed in one plate.
+Thai Mango Sticky Rice is something sweet, tropical, and delicious packed in one plate.
 Scoop the coconut sticky rice drizzled with creamy coconut sauce and juicy, ripe mangoes.
 They all melt in your mouth!
 Plus, it’s way easier to make than you think.
 Let’s get cooking!

 Thailand Mango Sticky Rice in three colors on a banana leaf with creamy coconut sauce.